natanielchng/0x4067/tutorials/cve/CVE.md

 # Catastrophic Vulnerabilities Everywhere (CVE)
-*In this tutorial, you will use open source intelligence (OSINT) to uncover vulnerabilities on the web!*

 ## Question 1
 - You have been tasked to investigate an IP address `155.69.19.55`.
 What is a search engine you can use to find internet-connected devices?